react-native-community/cli/docs/projects.md

 #### project.ios.unstable_reactLegacyComponentNames

+> [!CAUTION]
-> Note: Deprecated in React Native 0.74.
-Only applicable when new architecture is turned on.
+> Deprecated in React Native 0.74, where this behavior is detected automatically and this config does nothing.
+You can safely remove it from your project.

 Please note that this is part of the **Unstable Fabric Interop Layer**, and might be subject to breaking change in the future, hence the `unstable_` prefix.